ACTS in Portugal

 Lisbon offers the perfect blend of vibrant, cosmopolitan city life and laid-back, coastal charm.
 Students can explore historic neighborhoods, enjoy the bustling nightlife, try coffee with pastel de nata, and relax by the water.

-• Aua Baldé, UN WGEID; Catholic University of Lisbon
+• Aua Baldé, Chair, United Nations Working Group on Enforced and Involuntary Disappearances and Professor, Catholic University of Lisbon

-• Francisco Calí, UN SR on rights of indigenous peoples
+• Francisco Calí, United Nations Special Rapporteur on rights of indigenous peoples

-• Leilani Farha, former UN SR on housing
+• Leilani Farha, former United Nations Special Rapporteur on the right to adequate housing

-• Maina Kiai, former UN SR on freedom of assembly
+• Maina Kiai, former United Nations Special Rapporteur on the rights to freedom of peaceful assembly and of association

 • Siobhán Mullally, UN SR on human trafficking; Director, Irish Centre for Human Rights; professor, University of Galway

-• Sergio Puig, professor, European University Institute, University of Arizona
+• Sergio Puig, Professor of Law, European University Institute and University of Arizona

-• María Luisa Romero, former Minister of Government, Panama; UN Subcommittee on torture
+• María Luisa Romero, former Minister of Government of Panama and Vice-Chair and Rapporteur of the UN Subcommittee on Prevention of Torture

-• Ed Telles, University Professor, University of California - Irvine
+• Ed Telles, Professor, University of California, Irvine

 • Faculty of NOVA School of Law